Healthy Homes Assessment Woolwich

 What We Do

-As building inspectors, we handle all issues involved in specialist home Inspections.
-We are there to make sure you make the right choice when it comes to purchasing your next property.
+As building inspectors, we are experts in all components that come with specialist home inspections.
+We’re here to make sure that you make the correct decision when buying your next home.

-We offer a wide range of services to make sure you are fully aware of the state of any property that you might be thinking of buying or selling in addition to other services.
+We specialise in a variety of solutions to ensure that you are completely informed about the condition of any property you could be thinking of buying or selling along with other services.

-With our systemised approach to your property inspection and the most up-to-date software technology which includes digital photos in your reports, you are able to actually see any issues that may be discovered.
-Through our comprehensive report, it is no wonder we have so many customers who recommend our services to their family and acquaintances.
+We have a systematic method of conducting your home inspection and the most up-to-date software technology which includes digital photos in your report, you are able to actually see any problems that might be identified.
+Thanks to our comprehensive report, it is easy to understand why we receive so many referrals from clients our service to family and friends.

 • Pre Purchase & Pre Sale Reports